 Our understanding of the causes of climate change has progressed significantly however we cannot stop here: today’s pressing challenge is to explore and forecast the impacts of climate change and extreme weather events and provide effective responses to it.

 Despite Tasmania’s obvious strengths in renewable energy and marine and Antarctic research, the state is suffering from a lack of policy commitment from the State Liberal Government.

 Like their colleagues in Canberra, the State Liberals have been captured by extreme right wing elements in the party and want to pretend that climate change does not exist.

 Not only does this leave Tasmania exposed to the risks of climate change, it prevents the state from harnessing the economic and social advantages that could come from being an early adapter to climate change.
 This includes investment in renewable energy and innovation in agriculture.

 Who’s Labor talking to?

 Labor recognises the need to take action on climate change while limiting economic impacts.
-As such, we will continue to consult widely across the community, including with major industry to ensure policy responses are balanced and effective.
+As such, we will continue to consult widely across the community, including with Tasmanian workers and major industry to ensure policy responses are balanced and effective.